Short code: United States

 Standard, interoperable short codes in the U.S. are five or six digits long, never start with 1, and only work in the U.S. They are leased by the short code program's registry service provider iconectiv, under a deal with the Common Short Code Administration and CTIA.
-It costs twice as much to choose a specific code than it does to get one that is randomly assigned.
+It costs twice as much to choose a specific code as it does to get one that is randomly assigned.
 Some carriers assign a subset of their carrier-specific codes to third parties.

 "The Short Code Registry maintains a single database of available, reserved and registered short codes.
 CTIA administers the Common Short Code program, and iconectiv became the official U.S. Short Code Registry service provider in January, 2016.
 For more information, please see the Short Code Registry’s Best Practices and the Short Code Monitoring Handbook."

-Texting "HELP" to a short code causes the short code service to return a message with terms and conditions, support informationconsisting of either a toll-free phone number or email address at a minimumand other information from the leaseholder of the short code.
+Texting "HELP" to a short code causes the short code service to return a message with terms and conditions, support information — consisting of either a toll-free phone number or email address at a minimum — and other information from the leaseholder of the short code.
 A user can opt-out from receiving any further messages from a short code service by texting "STOP", "END", "QUIT", "CANCEL", or "UNSUBSCRIBE" to the short code; after doing so, one final message confirming the opt-out is sent.